mrsilver76/plex-autoshutdown/README.md

 * 🧩 Will not shut down a machine if certain processes (Plex related or not) are running.
 * 🏠 Will not shutdown a machine if certain devices are active on the network (e.g. a television).
 * ⏳ Will not force a machine to shut down for a (configurable) period of time after power up.
+* 🧪 Test mode to verify the logic without accidentally powering off your machine.

 ## 📦 Download